 An effort was made to compare the level of disturbance between baseline surveys and surveys when Sonoma Water personnel are working in the vicinity of the Jenner haul-out.
-In 2022 there were eight disturbance sources recorded: birds, dog, fireworks, kayak, people, unknown, and Sonoma Water.
+In 2024 there were six disturbance sources recorded: birds, bobcat, kayaks, people, unknown, and Sonoma Water.
 Seals were considered to be disturbed if they moved on or flushed from the haul-out (Table 1).

-Harbor seals were most frequently disturbed by people on foot (18% of surveys), with slightly more instances occurring during Sonoma Water activities, proportionally (27% of surveys) (Figure 6).
-Sonoma Water personnel disturbed seals on 73% of days with Sonoma Water activity on the beach (Figure 6).
-People in kayaks were the next most frequent source of disturbance (14% of baseline surveys) (Figure 6).
+Harbor seals were most frequently disturbed by people on foot (32% of baseline surveys), with more instances occurring during Sonoma Water activities, when classifying Sonoma Water and other people as one group (79% of surveys) (Figure 6).
+People in kayaks were the next most frequent source of disturbance (11% of baseline surveys) (Figure 6).

 Figure 6.
-The proportion of surveys where harbor seals were disturbed (moved or flushed) at the Jenner haul-out, by disturbance source (sources of fireworks and unknown were combined into the category "other").
-Data includes all baseline surveys (n=28) and Sonoma Water activity surveys (i.e., breaching and topographic surveys) (n=15).
+The proportion of surveys where harbor seals were disturbed (moved or flushed) at the Jenner haul-out, by disturbance source.
+Data includes all baseline surveys (n=19) and Sonoma Water activity surveys (i.e., breaching and topographic surveys, n=14).